ashlynn-ward/100daysofcode/README.md

         Today's content was simple, but it was important to practice the syntax of Python Something interesting I learned was that strings are a primitive data type in Python, unlike C, so they are easy to work with
     Project completed - Band Name generator: user is prompted to answer some questions, and a name for their band is suggested
-    Side Note - Today, I set up my first git repo, and I read some documentation on git.
+    Note - Today, I set up my first git repo, and I read some documentation on git.
 I haven't yet pushed my project (I need to figure out how to do this), but I understand how git works

 Day 2 - April 29, 2025
     Topics covered - primitive data types in Python, type checking, type conversion, mathematical operations, and f-strings